MillerLab-UCDavis/Voxit/README.md

 autocorrSAcC.m\
 SAcC_main.m

-and ADD the directory waux
+and ADD the directory waux (this just replicates Ellis' "aux" directory, but Windows has a big problem with directories called "aux")

 5) Compile the core SAaC pitch tracker function autocorr.c into a mex file: download it from here https://github.com/dpwe/calc_sbpca/blob/master/autocorr.c and put it in the Ellis directory